TDK74/Mediapipe_for_hand_gestures_recognition/README.md

 **Virtual Environment and Docker container Attempts**

-I also tried running MediaPipe in a virtual environment, in Docker container, and a virtual environment inside Docker container.
+I also tried running MediaPipe in a virtual environment, in a Docker container, and virtual environment inside a Docker container.
 Unfortunately, after spending 2 days on unsuccessful attempts, it still did not work.

 **Final Solution**

-Finally, I managed to run the MediaPipe project on my laptop with Windows 10, but now the connection was established using SSH commands to control the LEDs connected to the GPIO pins of my Raspberry Pi 4.
+Finally, I managed to run the MediaPipe project on my laptop with Windows 10, but now the connection was established using SSH commands (via WiFi) to control the LEDs connected to the GPIO pins of my Raspberry Pi 4.